-INTERN REGISTRATION NUMBER: HOW TO APPLY
+INTERN REGISTRATION NUMBER: HOW TO APPLY (Applies to both LMFT and/or LPCC)

 To count hours gained after you finish your degree, you must register with the BBS as an LMFT and/or LPCC Intern.
 The Board requests that you allow up to 60 days for your application to be processed.
 (Instructions for completing the LiveScan fingerprinting will be included in the LMFT/LPCC Intern Registration Packet found on the BBS website).
 You may count hours worked during the time period between graduation and receiving your Intern Registration (IR) number as long as you: